|

 spending many hours of "Drawing"

-found.
-At last, the end was in sight, "Powder Coating" the
+the end was in sight, "Powder

-housing assembly could finally commence !
+Coating" the housing assembly could finally commence !

 |